Advertisement

 Chipotle peppers in adobo sauce are smoked, dried jalapeños packed in a tangy, slightly sweet tomato-vinegar sauce.
 To make chipotle paste, just blend a can of chipotles in adobo until smooth—then use it to add smoky heat to tacos, marinades, soups, and sauces.

-A jar with chipotle peppers in adobo sauce made into paste.
+A jar of chipotle paste made from blended chipotles in adobo sauce

-The easiest way to use them is to blend the whole can into a smooth Chipotle paste.
-So, whether you’re making a batch of taquitos, a cozy pot of soup, or even a quick dressing, just a spoonful of this smoky chile paste brings magic.
+The easiest (and best) way to use them is to blend the entire can into a smooth chipotle paste.
+One spoonful transforms everything — from a batch of chipotle sweet potato tacos to a cozy pot of mushroom soup or a smoky chipotle maple dressing.

 Chile Spiciness Calculator